dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 ![Adding a CNAME file to github screenshot]({{ site.url }}/images/adding-CNAME-file-to-github-repository.JPG "Adding a CNAME file to github screenshot")
 {: .right .small}

 Go to the repository where you have hosted your website and click on **New File**.
 You will see a blank space where you can type in anything.
+Name the file as **CNAME** without any extension.

+Here is my repository for reference: [sample Repository](https://github.com/Redgadget/test){:rel='nofollow'}{:target="_blank"}

 <p class="clear"></p>

 ![Adding domain name in CNAME file - github screenshot]({{ site.url }}/images/adding-domain-name-in-CNAME-file-github.JPG "Adding domain name in CNAME file - github screenshot")
 {: .left .small}

-Name the file as **CNAME** without any extension.
-Now, inside the CNAME file write your domain name(that you own).
-I have written ``` truejewls.in ```.
+Now, inside the CNAME file write your domain name you want to use(that you already own).
+I have written ``` truejewls.in ``` because that is what I will be using.
 Now commit your file to the repository.
 Make sure you are still in the gh-pages branch while hitting commit.

 {% include adsense-inside-post.html %}